kixlab/chatgpt-dataset/README.md

 It may contain a risk of users' personal information leakage.
 To prevent this issue, we thoroughly reviewed all data and blocked the data that have a risk of personal information leakage into the following BLOCKED TYPE.

 #### BLOCKED TYPE
-- [BLOCKED: LINK] : Blocked the chatgpt shared link
+- [BLOCKED: LINK] : Blocked the ChatGPT shared link
 - [BLOCKED: WHOLE CHAT] : Blocked the whole chat log
-- [BLOCKED: WHOLE RESPONSE] : Blocked the one chatgpt response entirely
+- [BLOCKED: WHOLE RESPONSE] : Blocked the one ChatGPT response entirely
 - [BLOCKED: WHOLE PROMPT] : Blocked the one user prompt entirely
 - [BLOCKED: URL] : Blocked the privacy related url
 - [BLOCKED: PROPER NOUN] : Blocked the privacy related proper noun